On Track to Bath for Post-16 students

 What your student will be doing

-The first year includes four compulsory parts:
+The first year includes three compulsory parts:

 - regular workshop sessions at the University of Bath designed to broaden their understanding of their chosen subject area